Coming to St Barth

 The question is not what to do; the question is will you have enough time to do it all?

-Hotel Le Toiny St Barth has its own St Barth Boutique simply named "La Boutique".
-La Boutique carries women's fashion items, Ligne St Barth skin product, a curated collection of jewelry.
+Hotel Le Toiny St Barth has its own St Barth Boutique simply named “La Boutique”.
+La Boutique carries women’s fashion, children’s clothes and men’s wear as well as a curated collection of jewelry and accessories.

 Of course the main shopping district of the island in Gustavia will have many of the names and designers that one would expect to see in Paris or Milan or New York.